Striking the Right Balance: Ensuring Tenant Safety and Security

 3. Maintaining Rental Property Security

-4. Properly Disposing Tenant Information
+4. Properly Disposing of Tenant Information

 5. Respecting Tenant’s Right to Peaceful Living